-- (b) provide less prior-period information than was provided in the prior-period financial statements (see paragraph 71). - A Statutory Board also needs to consider Singapore's laws or regulations, in respect of the prior-period information to be provided in financial statements, when making decisions on what prior-period information to provide in the current-period financial statements.
+- Assessing whether prior-period information is material to the current-period financial statements might lead a Statutory Board to: - provide more prior-period information than was provided in the prior-period financial statements (see paragraph 70); or - (b) provide less prior-period information than was provided in the prior-period financial statements (see paragraph 71). - A Statutory Board also needs to consider Singapore's laws or regulations, in respect of the prior-period information to be provided in financial statements, when making decisions on what prior-period information to provide in the current-period financial statements.
 Singapore laws or regulations might require the Statutory Board to provide in the financial statements prior-period information in addition to the minimum comparative information required by the Standards.
-The Standards permit the inclusion of such additional information, but require that it is prepared in accordance with the Standards and does not obscure material information.
-However, a Statutory Board that wishes to state compliance with SB-FRS Standards cannot provide less information than required by the Standards, even if Singapore laws and regulations permit otherwise.
+The Standards permit the inclusion of such additional information, but require that it is prepared in accordance with the Standards32 and does not obscure material information.33 However, a Statutory Board that wishes to state compliance with SB-FRS Standards cannot provide less information than required by the Standards, even if Singapore laws and regulations permit otherwise.